• How it works

 Moreover, the sum of two increases must not exceed the allowable margin of either 5% of the current rent plus the local inflation rate or 10% of the current rent.

-Single family home rent increase California
+Single-family home rent increase in California

 Single-family homes in California are exempt from rent control laws like the Costa-Hawkins Rental Housing Act and the Tenant Protection Act of 2019 (AB 1482).
 There are no statewide limits on how much landlords can increase rent each year for single-family homes.